play icon for videos

 Direct answer

-Frameworks differ in their wording, but almost every one describes the same arc from first contact to closure.
-The stages are a loop, not a line — monitoring routinely sends a case back into reassessment until the goals are met.
+Frameworks differ in wording, but nearly all describe the same arc — and it is a loop, not a line: monitoring routinely sends a case back into reassessment until the goals are met.

 Stage 1